Oscarlind/OpenShift/tools/python/cluster-scanner/README.md

 ### Resource request check
 Best practice is to always include requests (and limits) to your workloads.
 This can be done either directly in the deployment or by using a limitRange with defaults set.
 This check is intended to scan the cluster for those pods that are not having their resource requests set.
+### Ingress
+Simple check to see the validity of the ingress certificate.
+Issuer, issued to and expiration date is shown.
+Will also notify if the cluster is using the out of the box certificate instead of a custom one.
+Will also look for router-sharding but as of right now it won't validate these certificates.

 Example Use:
 ----------------